 15. Stop wanting what you can’t have—be happy with what you’ve got

 That is a very common human characteristic: you always want what you haven’t, and you are blind to all the good you do have.
-Your dog gives you a great deal, and the two of you can be perfectly happy together, even if your dog is not particularly good at anything.
-It’s amazing how dog owners say they love their dogs, and yet they spend most of the time trying to change their behavior.
+Your dog gives you a great deal.
+The two of you can be perfectly happy together, even if your dog is not particularly good at anything.
+It’s amazing how dog owners say they love their dogs, and yet they spend most of the time trying to change them.
 Focus on what you do have, not on what you don’t, appreciate it and be grateful for it.

 16. Stop fighting yourself—follow your heart